Last Updated on 1 year by Francesca Egay

 Why Rankwatch is a tool that you should use for your SEO needs

-It is similar to tools like AWR Cloud, Moz, and others in that they help you track your keyword rankings and conduct research against your competitors and the keywords they are ranking for.
+It is similar to tools like SE Ranking, Moz, and others in that they help you track your keyword rankings and conduct research against your competitors and the keywords they are ranking for.

-However, through my extensive use of Rankwatch, it is comparable to its more popular counterparts, especially for bloggers with little to no experience in SEO.
+However, through my extensive use of Rankwatch, it is comparable to its more famous counterparts, especially for bloggers with little to no experience in SEO.

 From the list, you can also see your page ranking to help you determine whether you should track it or not.

-You need to figure out if the actual keyword is worth tracking as well.
+You need to figure out if the actual keyword is also worth tracking.
 You will have to understand the nuances among the different keywords to optimize your blog content for the right keywords and get the most traffic.

 The Keyword Suggestion feature lets you brainstorm for phrases and search queries that you can optimize for in your content.